 Bluebirds rarely eat birdseed (although they will occasionally take shelled sunflower chips).
 68% of their diet is made up of insects such as grasshoppers, crickets, beetles, spiders, and caterpillars.
 They enjoy mealworms.
 They may eat suet, especially during winter months.
-They also like the fruit of plants such as flowering dogwood, eastern red cedar, holly, elderberry, virginia creeper and pokeweed.
-Staghorn sumac, although not a preferred food, is an essential winter survival food along with winterberry.
+They also like the fruit of plants such as flowering dogwood, eastern red cedar, holly, elderberry, Virginia creeper and pokeweed.
+Staghorn sumac, although not a preferred food, is an essential winter survival food

 I plan on listing the various plants which not only bluebirds but all birds rely on for either summer food for their young or for winter survival.